Cut

 Types and purposes of cutting

-[1] To divide an opponent's piece into two is called splitting (分断); to cut off the retreat of an opponent's intruding piece is called covering (遮断).
-Although the names are different, the idea is to gain an advantage by cutting off the contact of the opponent's pieces.
+To divide an opponent's shape into two is called splitting (分断); to cut off the retreat of an opponent's intruding piece is called cutting off (遮断).
+Although the names are different, the idea is to gain an advantage by denying connection between the opponent's stones.

-Cutting is a basic tactical tool and in many cases does not require a subtle sequence of moves but can be done directly.
-In a narrow sense, a cut is a method of cutting off what appears to be a solid contact by means of a well thought out sequence.
-There are many ways to cut off weak, widely spaced links, but the problem is to choose the method of cutting according to the surrounding conditions.
+Cutting is a basic tactical tool and in many cases can be done directly without any subtle sequence of moves.
+In a narrow sense, a cut is a method of cutting off what appears to be a safe connection, such as kosumi, one-space jump or keima, by means of a well thought out sequence.
+There are many ways to cut off weak, widely spaced shapes, but the problem is to choose the method of cutting according to the surrounding conditions.
 There is a difference between a clever and a clumsy cut, and the cut should be judged according to the overall situation.

 Basic shapes